inQWIRE/SQIR/README.md

   - ConnectivityGraph.v : Utilities for describing an architecture connectivity graph.
 Includes graphs for linear nearest neighbor, 2D grid, and IBM Tenerife architectures.
   - Layouts.v : Utilities for describing a physical <-> logical qubit mapping.
   - MappingConstraints.v : Utilities for describing a program that satisfies architecture constraints.
-  - SimpleMapping.v: Simple mapping for an architecture described by a directed graph.
+  - SwapRoute.v: Simple mapping for an architecture described by a directed graph.

 - Experimental extensions
   - BooleanCompilation.v : Compilation from boolean expressions to unitary SQIR programs.